Code Review Setup

 </Frame>

-Some providers require manual webhook configuration.
 GitHub and Bitbucket register webhooks automatically — no action is needed.
+GitLab and Azure DevOps require manual webhook configuration:

 <Tabs>